No matter how long we’ve been together, sometimes it can feel like we’re miles apart.

 Once you’ve made this kind of communication a regular part of your marriage, it will become a habit, a reflex, and you won’t need to consciously practice it quite so hard.
 You’ll find that you are better able to communicate intimately and honestly with your spouse no matter what subject you’re discussing, or where you’re talking about it.

 An investment in good communication is well worth it for the payoff in intimacy.
+So take the time to recommit to your marriage today.

 Special thanks to sex & intimacy coach Susan Bratton, as well as dating coaches Carlos Cavallo and Nadine Piat for their contributions to this article.
 Find more of my articles and advice at LoveLearnings.com.